· 2016 Robert Noyce Scholarship Program applications are due no later than Friday, January 15, 2016 at 4 pm.

-· The MAST math mini-conference for teachers grades k-12, as well as undergrads and credential students, has been rescheduled for April.
+· The MAST math and science conference for teachers grades K-12, as well as undergrads and credential students, has been scheduled for February 2016.
 Details to follow soon!

 The Mathematics and Science Teaching Program at UC Davis (MAST) is a contribution to the UC Science and Mathematics Initiative.